dantaeyoung/Ethicsware/Twilio_instructions.md

 #### Troubleshooting

-If you don't see anything, you can check the logs in Glitch.
+If you don't receive any responses, you can check the logs in Glitch.
  ![imgs/glitch_logs](https://github.com/dantaeyoung/Ethicsware/blob/master/imgs/glitch_logs.png)